LOW THYROID HORMONE WRECKS CARNIVORES!

 Stella Starr, Pet Perspectives

 How much do you remember about what the thyroid gland does for the metabolism of meat eaters?
 Did you know thyroid hormone regulates the immune system?
 Okay, then you know thyroid balance affects your overall health and that of your ii Carnivorous pets.
 Read more for ii The Carnivores Diet.

 The thyroid gland controls just about every other hormone.
 If the thyroid gland or the immune system breaks down it can bring on disease of the liver, heart, pancreas, and the largest "gland" of all, the skin.
 That's where you see dull dead hair, a sure sign of thyroid hormone deficiency in people and animals.

 Last week a cat show judge-friend spent the night at my house.
 She commented that my old girl’s coat looked dry and lifeless.
 I catalog my favorite books (since before internet) and it didn’t take us long to find that way back in 1984 Drs.
 Mark E. Peterson and Duncan C. Ferguson authored a comprehensive chapter on thyroid diseases in the textbook of Veterinary Internal Medicine, third edition.
 They described the canine thyroid as relatively inefficient in retention of iodine.
 That’s when I decided to warn you dog people.

 I had been using a new brand of cat food and checking the label, we realized that the “fish picture” on the label was misleading, it had no fish or source of iodine!
-Fish may not be as important to dogs but if you own a "northern breed" you should note that those Arctic breeds evolved on a high fish diet which provided good usable iodine required by the canine thyroid gland.
-Take away the fish and you may find, even generations later, that your Malamute, Akita, or Siberian’s thyroid goes "off".
+Fish may not be as important to dogs but if you own a "northern breed" you should note that those Arctic breeds evolved on a high fish diet which provided good usable iodine required by the canine thyroid gland. (see that bromine stuff below) Take away the fish and you may find, even generations later, that your Malamute, Akita, or Siberian’s thyroid goes "off".
 Cats love fish so much that pet food makers usually include enough fish to keep the feline thyroid gland working but as they say, times change.